 23.1 We will often use photographs and film to capture achievements, monitor a child's development and help promote successes within our school.
-We like to have a record of all the wonderful activities our pupils take part in, guidelines for the use of photography in Haddenham Community Infant School is set out in our Use of Photography Policy.
+We like to have a record of all the wonderful activities our pupils take part in, guidelines for the use of photography in Haddenham Community Infant School is set out in our Use of Photography document and permissions form.